-Last update: 11.16.2018
+Last update: 02.15.2019

 According to a WSJ report, Gmail has serious privacy issues related to giving third-party app developers access to users’ private emails.
 This is not the most severe issue (because several things have to happen for this to be the case), but it bears mentioning.

 “TorGuard does not collect or log any data from its Virtual Private Network (VPN) or Proxy services.”

 So far, so good.
 But we’ve been around the proverbial block a few times, and we know that all too often reading the small print will lead to striking revelations.
 In this case, the above claim seems more or less true.
 There’s only the caveat that users are allowed to sign up using personal information.
 If you’re not sure whether that’s a good idea, this next line should clear it up nicely for you: